PascalLugon/cibseven-springboot-entra-example/README.md

 # cibseven-springboot-entra-example
 Sample project to showcase cibseven in springboot project using Microsoft Entra.
+Based on https://github.com/amardeep2006/cibseven-springboot-example